Tampa Red: Career

 By 1925, having already perfected his slide technique, he had moved to Chicago, Illinois, and began his career as a street musician, adopting the name "Tampa Red", with reference to his childhood home and his light-colored skin.
 His big break came when he was hired to accompany Ma Rainey.
 While in Chicago, he met Thomas A. Dorsey, also known as Georgia Tom.
 Dorsey was an accomplished pianist, composer, and arranger who had performed and recorded with the leading female blues singers of the era, in particular Ma Rainey.
-It was Dorsey who introduced Red to J. Mayo Williams, the frontman for Paramount Records in Chicago.
-Williams arranged a recording session for Red, and he began recording in 1928, with "Through Train Blues", although it did not have as much success since it shared the record with Paramount's biggest star at the time, Blind Lemon Jefferson.
+Dorsey introduced Red to J. Mayo Williams, the frontman for Paramount Records in Chicago, who arranged a recording session for him in 1928.

-However, it was Red's second record, "It's Tight Like That", that caused a national sensation.
+His first recording "Through Train Blues" did not have as much success since it was the B-side to "How Long How Long" by Blind Lemon Jefferson, who was Paramount's biggest star at the time.
+It was Red's second recording, "It's Tight Like That", that caused a national sensation.
 The song reportedly came about when Mayo Williams heard them playing with a tune, borrowed from a Charley Jordan song, built around the then-popular catch phrase, "Tight Like That."
 Williams loved it and insisted they record it right away.
 Played in a bawdy and humorous style that became known as hokum, it ended up selling one million copies.
 Red would later recall people standing outside of record stores waiting to buy it.
 Since the song was composed by both Red and Dorsey, they shared around $4,000 in royalties from the song.

-Much of Tampa Red's early recordings were mostly collaborations with Dorsey.
+Tampa Red's early recordings were mostly collaborations with Dorsey.
 The two recorded almost 90 sides, sometimes as the Hokum Boys or, with Frankie Jaxon, as Tampa Red's Hokum Jug Band.
 In 1928 and 1929, besides making their own records, he and Georgia Tom appeared on recordings by Ma Rainey, Madilyn Davis, Lil Johnson, and female impersonator Frankie "Half Pint" Jaxon.